-Fig. 5.
+Fig. 6.
 A 360° "inverted L" leaky channel model

-IBRAE RAN
+IBRAE RAN(Russia)

 An universal integrated computer code, EUCLID/V2, is being developed at IBRAE RAN.
 The code is intended for the safety analysis of employed and designed fast reactors with liquid metal coolants (lead, lead-bismuth and sodium) at all operation regimes, including severe accidents.
 The first module integral EUCLID/V2 code used for this simulation is system thermal-hydraulic code HYDRA-IBRAE/LM.
-It allows performing calculation of non-stationary thermohydraulics applied to reactor loops and experimental facilities with liquid metal coolants, including a capability to describe the behavior of the water circuit and heat exchange equipment important for the safety of the NPP [3,4].
+It allows performing calculation of non-stationary thermo-hydraulics applied to reactor loops and experimental facilities with liquid metal coolants, including a capability to describe the behavior of the water circuit and heat exchange equipment important for the safety of the NPP [3,4].
 Computation of the thermal-hydraulic processes in HYDRA-IBRAE/LM is based on the non-equilibrium nonhomogeneous two- or three-fluid model.

 The correlations for the calculations of friction pressure losses, heat exchange with wall and interphase interactions used in the thermohydraulic module were obtained mainly in FSUE "SSC RF – IPPE" on the basis of analysis of experimental data.
 Local pressure loss Δp are determined as follows: